tillg/linkedin_post_scraper/readme.md

 In order to start the environment, open `VScode` and start it in the container.
 Usually VScode notices that there is a `.devcontainer`

+In the terminal launch the scraper with `./linkedin_post_scraper.py`.

 ## Todos

 * React properly if linkedin returns the code-poage when asking to log in